mariasaavedra/mariasaavedra.github.io/content/posts/auth0-safari-webkit-issue.md

 +++
-title = 'Navigating Authentication in Safari with Auth0' date = 2023-11-25T01:41:06-06:00
-draft = false
+title = 'Authentication Issues in Safari and iOS Browsers' date = 2023-11-25T01:41:06-06:00 draft = false
 +++

 ## The Problem:
-I recently came across a time-consuming bug on a new application.
+I recently came across a time-consuming bug on a fresh application build.
 The issue, authentication operated perfectly on Chrome (Desktop), yet authentication was completely broken on Chrome/iOS.
 This issue was compounded by the fact that the issue was not limited to Chrome, but also affected Firefox and Safari on iOS.

 The problem wasn't clear to me at first: Authentication, which performed as expected in Chrome on desktop environments was not working on iOS at all in any browser.
 However, when I tested on my Safari desktop browser, authentication also didn't work.
 This was a critical clue that lead me to the solution.

 ### Understanding Intelligent Tracking Prevention (ITP)

 My first hunch to take a look at the privacy settings.
 This lead me to understanding a critical feature of Safari - Intelligent Tracking Prevention (ITP).
 Recent versions of Safari have introduced ITP as a default feature; a privacy feature that blocks third-party cookies.
 This feature is enabled by default on all Safari browsers.
 It appears this feature was introduced to all browsers in in 2020, as reported by [Apple](hhttps://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/).

 For more information on how to access Safari's Preferences, you can refer to the [official Apple support guide](https://support.apple.com/lv-lv/guide/safari/sfri40732/mac).